Genesis- The Lamb Lies Down on Broadway 50th- Phil Collins, Mike Rutherford

 Rutherford confesses that the first Genesis personnel departure, that of his Charter House prep school chum guitarist Anthony “Ant” Phillips, was actually the hardest of all of the subsequent defections which would later occur in the band’s fifty year run.
 Still, Phil Collins grudgingly admits to being somewhat annoyed at having to defend, even now, the wisdom in the Genesis evolution of a band whose members have sold collectively upwards of 130 million records and still stayed together longer than practically all of their peers.

 Some longtime Genesis fans of the original band retain mixed emotions regarding The Lamb Lies Down on Broadway: at least creatively, Peter Gabriel may have out-kicked his coverage much in the same way that some Styx fans and critics would feel about Dennis DeYoung’s ahead-of-its-time Kilroy Was Here ten years later.
 But in the case of Genesis, The Lamb Lies Down on Broadway‘s creative peak turned out to be Peter Gabriel’s swan song, as the brilliant front man announced that he would be exiting the progressive rockers at the conclusion of the tour, leaving the future of the Charterhouse boys very much in doubt then.
-Mike Rutherford, Tony Banks, and Phil Collins are my guests In the Studio for the fiftieth anniversary of one of the pillars of Progressive Rock, The Lamb Lies Down on Broadway, as Genesis loose livestock on The Great White Way and Mike chronicles the first distinct era of Genesis 1970-75 in part one of our look into the Genesis R-Kive three-disc anthology companion to the BBC/ Showtime documentary Genesis: Sum of the Parts.
-And be sure to listen to part two here. -Redbeard
+Mike Rutherford, Tony Banks, and Phil Collins are my guests In the Studio for the fiftieth anniversary of one of the pillars of Progressive Rock, The Lamb Lies Down on Broadway, as Genesis loose livestock on The Great White Way.
+Mike chronicles the first distinct era of Genesis 1970-75 in part one of our look into the Genesis R-Kive three-disc anthology companion to the BBC/ Showtime documentary Genesis: Sum of the Parts.
+And be sure to listen to part two here.
+And finally, at deadline we received terrific news, confirmed and official, that a 50th anniversary deluxe edition of The Lamb Lies Down on Broadway with input from Peter Gabriel, Tony Banks, Steve Hackett, Mike Rutherford, and Phil Collins will be released 3/28/25. -Redbeard